samuelemusiani/tendone/README.md

 # Tendone

 A simple Go library for the Tenda i27 AP.
-This could be used to get and set parameteres in a Tenda i27 AP from a go program.
+It could be used to get and set parameters in a Tenda i27 AP from a Go program.

 ## Usage

-First create a session based on the uri of your Tenda i27 AP:
+First create a session based on the URI of your Tenda i27 AP:
 ```go
 s := tendone.NewSession("http://tenda-ap.int")
 ```